briandipalma/spa-2014/workshop_part2.md

 ------------------------

 The next package that we look at is the contacts list.
-As the name suggests it is a custom element that shows a list of contacts for our chat application.
+It is a custom element that shows a list of contacts for our chat application.

     git clone https://github.com/briandipalma/spa-2014-contacts-list